NativeScript/docs-v8/best-practices/android-tips.md

 Google provides a great resource to learn more about [supporting different pixel densities](https://developer.android.com/training/multiscreen/screendensities).

 In our NativeScript project, you will have the `App_Resources/Android` directory.
 Everything in here will mirror a standard Android project.
-Inside the `App_Resources/Android/src/main` directory you shuld have a `res` directory which contains many `drawable-...` directories.
+Inside the `App_Resources/Android/src/main` directory you should have a `res` directory which contains many `drawable-...` directories.
 This is where you should place images that have been resized for the different device displays.
 To read more on this topic you can read [the Android documentation for alternative bitmaps](https://developer.android.com/training/multiscreen/screendensities#TaskProvideAltBmp).

 There are many approaches to resizing your images for the different drawable folders.
 You could use Android Studio or other third party tools.
 For this example we will look at a tool specifically built to help NativeScript developers resize their images, [images.nativescript.rocks](https://images.nativescript.rocks/).